What is achondroplasia?

 The disorder occurs in approximately 1 in 25,000 live births, according to Columbia University Medical Center (CUMC).
 It’s equally common in males and females.

 During early fetal development, much of your skeleton is made up of cartilage.
 Normally, most cartilage eventually converts to bone.
 However, if you have achondroplasia, a lot of the cartilage doesn’t convert to bone.
 This is caused by mutations in the FGFR3 gene.

-The FGFR3 gene instructs the body to make a protein necessary for bone growth and maintenance.
-The mutations cause the protein to be overactive.
+The FGFR3 gene instructs your body to make a protein necessary for bone growth and maintenance.
+Mutations in the FGFR3 gene cause the protein to be overactive.
 This interferes with normal skeletal development.

-In more than 80 percent of cases, achondroplasia is not inherited, according to the
+In more than 80 percent of cases, achondroplasia isn’t inherited, according to the

 About 20 percent of cases are inherited.
 The mutation follows an autosomal dominant inheritance pattern.
 This means that only one parent needs to pass down a defective FGFR3 gene for a child to have achondroplasia.

 If one parent has the condition, the child has a 50 percent chance of getting it.
-If both parents have the condition, the child has:

 - a 25 percent chance of normal stature

 - a 50 percent chance of having one defective gene that causes achondroplasia